ZHOUYI1023/LearningNotes/Others/LearningEmbedded.md

         * Based on task arriaval pattern a time line is built and embedded into the program and no change in schedules are possible during execution.

 [Reference](https://users.ece.cmu.edu/~koopman/des_s99/real_time/)

+---

+# Protothreads

+Protothreads are a novel programming abstraction that provides a ==conditional blocking wait statement==, PT WAIT UNTIL()

+The operation takes a conditional statement and blocks the protothread until the statement evaluates to true

+all protothreads in a system run on the same stack, which is rewound every time a protothread blocks.